gohypergiant/CarouselComponent/README.md

 ```

 #### Using side captions
-Specify `sideCaptions: true` to vertically align captions alongside cells rather than underneath.
+Specify `sideCaptions: true` to vertically align captions alongside cells, rather than underneath.
 Specify `topAlignSideCaptions: true` to align side captions to the tops of their adjacent cells.

 <img src="https://user-images.githubusercontent.com/935/26845002-db4c73bc-4aba-11e7-822c-a16a15f79d73.png" width="401" style="display: block; margin: auto" alt="Top-aligned side captions" />

 #### Using the wrap feature
 If you specify `wrap: true`, the first item in the carousel will display on its own row as a hero item.
 This item can be controlled independently of the rest of the carousel.
-Secondary cells will be sized according to `smallItemWidth` and `smallItemHeight` rather than `itemWidth` and `itemHeight`.
+Secondary cells will be sized according to `smallItemWidth` and `smallItemHeight`, rather than `itemWidth` and `itemHeight`.

 <img src="https://user-images.githubusercontent.com/935/26845003-db4eb334-4aba-11e7-8e7b-779b8e9d35ef.png" width="340" style="display: block; margin: auto" alt="Using wrap" />

 #### Text alignment

-You may specify `"left"`, `"center"` or `"right"` for both `titleAlign` and `captionAlign`. `heroCaptionAlign` is also available when using the `wrap` feature.
+You may specify `"left"`, `"center"`, or `"right"` for both `titleAlign` and `captionAlign`. `heroCaptionAlign` is also available when using the `wrap` feature.

 #### Using icons
 Icons can be displayed under each item's cell.
 Specify `icons: true` to enable this. **Enabling icons prevents the use of side captions.**